-(2) One-third of the shares subject to the option award vest on January 10, 2021, and thereafter one-thirty-sixth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us.
-Dr. Fordyce exercised this option with respect to 3,607 shares of Class A common stock in April 2021.
+(5) One-third of the shares subject to the option award vested on January 10, 2021, and the remaining shares subject to the option award vest in 24 substantially equal monthly installments thereafter, subject to continuous service to us.

-(3) One-fourth of the shares subject to the option award vest on December 16, 2021, and thereafter one-forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us.
-This option was conditioned on the cancellation of an option covering 12,945 shares granted to Dr. Fordyce on March 26, 2019 and an option covering 17,260 shares granted to Dr. Fordyce on February 7, 2018.
+(6) One-fourth of the shares subject to the option award vested on December 16, 2021, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

-- (4) One-fourth of the shares subject to the option award vest on May 13, 2022, and thereafter one-forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us. - (5) One-fourth of the shares subject to the option award vest on July 13, 2022, and thereafter one-forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us. - (6) One-fourth of the shares subject to the option award vest on February 23, 2022, and thereafter one-forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us. - (7) One-fourth of the shares subject to the option award vest on May 13, 2022, and thereafter one-forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us.
+(7) One-fourth of the shares subject to the option award vested on May 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

+(8) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.

+(9) One-fourth of the shares subject to the option award vested on July 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

+(10) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.

+(11) One-fourth of the shares subject to the option award vested on February 23, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

+(12) One-fourth of the shares subject to the option award vested on May 13, 2022, and the remaining shares subject to the option award vest in 36 substantially equal monthly installments thereafter, subject to continuous service to us.

+(13) One-forty-eighth of the shares subject to the option award vest each month after February 16, 2022, subject to continued service to us.